How does an annuity work?

-Accounting for the other years not shown, an annuity premium of $168,646 is needed at age 65 to provide an income of $1,000 a month forever.
+Accounting for the other years not shown, an annuity premium of $168,646 at age 65 will provide an income of $1,000 a month forever.
 Of this $168,646, only $16,841, or about 10% of the total, is required to provide for the payments after the age of 85!
-In comparison, $12,000 is needed to provide for the annuity payments in the immediate next year, which is why it may sometimes be cheaper to buy a deferred annuity.
+In comparison, $12,000 is needed to provide for the annuity payments in the immediate next year, which is why it is cheaper to buy a deferred annuity.
 Of course, a commercial annuity from an insurer will cost more, as they have expenses, and adverse selection (people who buy annuities tend to live longer than average) to account for.

-What we see is that the returns to longevity really only kick in after the average life expectancy of 85 years.
+We see that the returns to longevity really only kick in after the average life expectancy of 85 years.
 From that point on, it overtakes the interest earned as the bigger contributor to returns.
-It also shows how cheap it is for an insurer to provide payments for the very long-lived once the longevity returns kick in.
+It also shows how cheaply an insurer can provide payments for the very long-lived once the longevity returns kick in.

 No other financial product can